-Coordination of Statewide Transportation Efforts.
-The DRCOG area generates a significant number of trips throughout the state of Colorado.
-At the same time, Coloradans from all over the state travel to and through the metro area.
-Coordination of transportation planning and funding efforts between DRCOG and neighboring COGs, Transportation Planning Regions (TPRs) and coalitions, especially in the primary north-south (I-25) and east-west (I-70) corridors will provide mobility and economic benefits not just for the DRCOG region but for the entire state.
-Regional consensus through the existing planning processes is critical for large-scale projects in the state's major transportation corridors to establish project priorities and broaden the base for project funding.
+Coordination of Regional and Statewide Transportation Efforts between DRCOG and neighboring COGs, Transportation Planning Regions and coalitions, especially in the primary north-south (I-25) and eastwest (I-70) corridors will provide mobility and economic benefits not just for the DRCOG region but for the entire state.
+Regional consensus through the existing planning processes is critical for defining large-scale projects in the state's major transportation corridors, establishing their priorities, and broadening the base for their funding.
 DRCOG supports regional and statewide efforts at such consensus building and will work to pursue multimodal transportation solutions.
 DRCOG supports using the regional and statewide transportation planning processes to explore and identify transportation solutions and will evaluate state legislative and administrative actions for consistency with this policy.